nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 }
 ```

-Next in the `src` directory, we'll need an HTML file, we'll call it `index.html`, insert some `boilerplate`, a script tag that points to `bundle.js`,
+Next in the `src` directory, we'll need an HTML file, we'll call it `index.html`, insert some boilerplate, a script tag that points to `bundle.js`,

 ####index.html
 ```html